TedHusted/awake/awake.md/awake.md

 “Our dream,” injects Emma, “is for Pulse to be the Tesla of AI patents.”

-“We would like to do for social media algorithms what Tesla did for EV batteries.”
-Ravi adds, piling on.
+“We would like to do for social media algorithms what Tesla did for EV batteries,” Ravi adds, piling on.

 Emma says, “I’m working with Brent Geller’s estate to have the rights to any patents assigned to Adrian, in exchange for stock options.
 Then we can move forward with the patent filing.”

 “That sounds wonderful,” says Joanna.
 “I wasn’t expecting so much to happen so fast.
 I only reached out last week.”

 “Private sector,” Emma injects, “We move at the speed of money.”

 Joanna chuckles politely and continues, “I was surprised to hear about the car crash.
 That type of thing happens so rarely now.
 Is the family pursuing Stratos?”

 “It’s complicated,” says Ravi.
-“We’re told that the auditors report finds the airbags may be responsible for the wrongful death.
+“We’re told that the auditors report finds the airbags are responsible for the wrongful death.
 The air bag manufacturer asserts that without the event data recorder, we can’t determine if the cause was equipment failure or operator error.
 The ERD manufacturer insists that the device must have been installed improperly.
 Stratos says that everything passed the required tests. — I’m sure there will be some kind of settlement but everyone is stalling.
 California is an at-fault state so these things already take forever.”

-“I heard that Brent’s last commit was completed in record time, though” says Joanna, bringing the topic back around.
+“I heard that Brent’s last commit was completed in record time, though,” says Joanna, bringing the topic back around.

 “Yes,” says Adrian.
 “It seems that the big change was created over a three-day weekend of binge coding, which simplifies the patent application.
 Brent also left behind a great walk through.
 I’m working on the patent application myself.
 It doesn’t seem right to delegate it so soon after the crash.”